top of page

 F. Network Fee

 This is the total amount owed by the Plan for any PPO Network fees incurred by the Plan that remain outstanding.
+Any network fees should be paid directly to the vendor indicated on the liquidation report.

 G. Funds advanced from Appendix B Funds by RMI

-In December 2021, RMI learned from a Plan Sponsor that it had received notice from the managing general agent for a third party stop loss carrier of the cancellation of the Plan’s stop-loss policy for failure to pay stop-loss premiums.The Plan had insufficient funds in its bank account to pay such premiums.At RMI’s request, Verdegard sent RMI a list of Plans in similar circumstances, as well as information concerning whether those Plans were delinquent on payment of their monthly contributions.For those Plans that were delinquent in payment of their monthly contributions, demands were made upon them to come current, in order to pay Plan expenses including stop loss premiums.
+In December 2021, RMI learned from an Employer Plan Sponsor that it had received notice from the managing general agent for a third party stop loss carrier of the cancellation of the Plan’s stop-loss policy for failure to pay stop-loss premiums.
+The Plan had insufficient funds in its bank account to pay such premiums.
+At RMI’s request, Verdegard sent RMI a list of Plans in similar circumstances, as well as information concerning whether those Plans were delinquent on payment of their monthly contributions.
+For those Plans that were delinquent in payment of their monthly contributions, demands were made upon them to come current, in order to pay Plan expenses including stop loss premiums.
 Some Plans paid and came current; others did not.
 During late 2021 and early 2022, for those Plans that were current on their monthly contributions, RMI, through Verdegard, advanced funds to the Plans’ bank account to fund stop-loss premiums from funds in accounts listed on Appendix B to the Consent Order (“Appendix B Accounts”).
-Such transfers were authorized by ¶ 1 of the Consent Order, which provides that RMI “shall have full and exclusive authority and control over the assets in the accounts listed in Appendix B,” and ¶ 8(b) of the Consent Order, which provides that RMI shall have “[a]uthority to pay reasonable and necessary expenses of the Plans, such as, but not limited to … insurance premiums necessary to protect the Plans’ participants or beneficiaries….”The balance due back to Appendix B for advances to Plans for stop loss premiums has been reduced to and remains at $160,265.59 as of this report.
+Such transfers were authorized by ¶ 1 of the Consent Order, which provides that RMI “shall have full and exclusive authority and control over the assets in the accounts listed in Appendix B,” and ¶ 8(b) of the Consent Order, which provides that RMI shall have “[a]uthority to pay reasonable and necessary expenses of the Plans, such as, but not limited to … insurance premiums necessary to protect the Plans’ participants or beneficiaries….”.
 The line titled “Funds Advanced from Appendix B Funds by RMI” contains any amounts owed by a Plan for repayment of this advancement of funds.
+Amounts listed on the liquidation report as owed for Funds Advanced from Appendix B should be paid directly to RMI.

-14. Claims Detail Tab.
+7. Claims Detail Tab

 The Claims Detail Tab contains the list of all paid/processed claims and unpaid claims.
 The paid/processed claims are broken out into three separate sections: Paid Claims, Zero Plan Payment Claims, and Not Covered Claims.